-Out of a small studio in her Brooklyn apartment, she began making small paintings using a spray paint and stencil technique she dreamt up while looking at Georges Seurat’s drawings.
+Out of a small studio in her Brooklyn apartment, she began making small paintings using a spray paint and stencil technique she invented while looking at Georges Seurat’s drawings.
 In 2003 the Rebecca Ibel Gallery exhibited these paintings.
 In 2005 Higgins also joined the Elizabeth Harris Gallery, receiving critical acclaim for her 2006 solo exhibition in the New York Times.

 Numerous publications have documented her paintings, including ArtNews, The New York Sun, The Village Voice, The Columbus Dispatch, and The New York Times.
-In 2006 Roberta Smith reviewed my exhibition at Elizabeth Harris Gallery, ending her review with “[she]…creates a poetic awareness of the passage of light, moving through the world, bouncing off things and making visual experience fleetingly possible.”
+In 2006 Roberta Smith reviewed her exhibition at Elizabeth Harris Gallery, ending her review with “[she]…creates a poetic awareness of the passage of light, moving through the world, bouncing off things and making visual experience fleetingly possible.”

 In 2010 Higgins moved to Philadelphia, where she restored an 1890's townhouse and studio and for which she achieved historic designation in 2018.
 In 2017, Higgins installed four paintings on permanent view in the Pennsylvania Convention Center.
 In December of 2020 she was awarded a second grant from the Elizabeth Greenshields Foundation.
 In 2021, Higgins joined Contemporary Art Matters Gallery in Columbus, Ohio.
 She was awarded an emergency grant from Artist's Fellowship, Inc. in 2021.